 Philadelphia Food Poisoning Lawyer

 Foodborne Illness – commonly known as food poisoning – is the result of a person consuming food which has been contaminated by bacteria, parasites, etc. due to exposure to harmful chemicals or improper food maintenance.
-While tens of millions of cases occur in the US every year which result in little more than temporary discomfort, food poisoning is potentially quite dangerous.
+While tens of millions of cases occur in the US every year which results in little more than temporary discomfort, food poisoning is potentially quite dangerous.

 According to recent data from the Center For Disease Control there are approximately 76 million cases of food-borne sicknesses every year.
 While many people who are subjected to this illness are able to recover on their own, 300,000 people annually endure cases of food poisoning serious enough to warrant hospitalization, and 5,000 of those people ultimately die as a result.
 If you or a loved one has suffered serious health repercussions as the result of a food handler’s negligence, you should contact a lawyer today.
 The Law Offices of Greg Prosmushkin, P.C. can help you to recover against this party for what they have caused you to endure.